This page will help you choose which sources to use for your assignment. It includes information on:

 There are many methods to help you evaluate information.
 Nearly all of these cover:

-Date: Is this information current?
-If it’s a website, does it show you when it was written or last updated?
+Date: Is this information current and how important is that for my topic?
+If the source is a website, does it show you when it was written or last updated?

 Accuracy: Have they cited their sources?
 Is information being taken out of context or misrepresented?
 Are other sources disputing or corroborating the information?

-No evaluation tool is perfect for every instance.
-But the following are great tools to help you think more about whether your sources are reliable.
+No evaluation tool is perfect for every instance and no checklist can solve the complexity of evaluating sources.
+The following are good places to start in deciding whether your sources are reliable.

 To determine whether a source fits your needs, ask yourself: